volodymyr-karpenko/Patterns.TypeScript/README.md

 # Patterns.TypeScript
-Sample cross-platform single-page app that is built with ASP.NET Core, React, Redux application template from Visual Studio to demonstrate 23 GoF design patterns via TypeScript using simplistic samples.
+Sample cross-platform single-page app that is built with ASP.NET Core, React, Redux application template from Visual Studio to demonstrate 23 GoF design patterns via TypeScript programming language using simplistic samples.

 ### Prerequisites
 In order to run the application, you need Visual Studio to be up and running on your computer (both PC and MAC are eligible).